robalyx/rotector/README.md

 <details>
 <summary>What's the story behind Rotector?</summary>

-Rotector began with its creator, [jaxron](https://github.com/jaxron), developing two foundational libraries on September 23, 2024: [RoAPI.go](https://github.com/jaxron/roapi.go) and [axonet](https://github.com/jaxron/axonet).
+Rotector started when [jaxron](https://github.com/jaxron) developed two important libraries on September 23, 2024: [RoAPI.go](https://github.com/jaxron/roapi.go) and [axonet](https://github.com/jaxron/axonet).
 These libraries became the backbone of Rotector's networking and API interaction capabilities.

-Rotector's official development secretly started on October 13, 2024, driven by his personal concerns about the growing problem of inappropriate behavior and content on the Roblox platform, and with the ambitious goal to protect younger players from potential predators.
-The project was officially open-sourced for alpha testing on November 8, 2024.
+Rotector's official development began secretly on October 13, 2024 due to his personal concerns about inappropriate behavior on Roblox and a desire to help protect young players.
+The project was made public for the alpha testing phase on November 8, 2024.

-While Roblox has its own moderation system, the platform's massive user base makes it difficult to quickly identify every inappropriate account.
-Some Roblox staff have also acknowledged the challenge of moderating users due to the high volume of reports.
-Even after being reported, inappropriate accounts—including those potentially belonging to predators—often remain active.
+While Roblox already has moderators, there are so many users that it's hard to catch every inappropriate account quickly.
+Some Roblox staff have also acknowledged that it's difficult to handle all the reports they get.
+Sometimes, inappropriate accounts stay active even after being reported.

-By automating the detection process, Rotector aims to simplify this process and enable quicker identification of potentially inappropriate accounts.
-We want to contribute to the current moderating efforts and give the Roblox community—especially its younger members—an extra level of security.
+Rotector helps by finding these accounts automatically.
+Our goal is to make moderation easier and help keep the Roblox community, especially young players, safer.

 </details>

 <details>
 <summary>Why is Rotector open-sourced?</summary>

 We believe in transparency and the power of open source.
 By making our code public, anyone can understand how the tool works.
-This project also serves as a learning resource for those interested in online safety and moderation technologies.
+It's also a great way for people to learn about online safety and moderation tools.

-While we welcome feedback and suggestions, please note that this open-source release is primarily for informational and educational purposes.
+While we welcome feedback, ideas, and contributions, this open-source release is mainly to show how the tool works and help others learn from it.

 </details>

 <details>
 <summary>When will the REST API be available?</summary>

-The REST API will be available during beta phase.
-In the current alpha phase, the project is focused on core functionality including worker capabilities and the reviewing system.
-Once these foundational features are stable, we'll begin work on the public API that will allow developers to integrate Rotector's capabilities into their own applications.
+The REST API will be ready during the beta phase.
+At this time, we're focusing on making sure the core features work well.
+Once those are stable, we'll work on the API so other developers can use Rotector in their own projects.

 </details>

 <details>
 <summary>Can I use Rotector without the Discord bot?</summary>

-Although the Discord bot is essential for the easy review and moderation of detected accounts, Rotector's primary features (identifying and reporting accounts with workers) can function on their own.
-If you decide not to use the Discord bot, you would have to implement another method for reviewing detected accounts.
-This could involve directly querying the database or creating a custom interface for reviewing detected accounts.
+Yes, but the Discord bot makes reviewing accounts much easier.
+The main features (finding and reporting inappropriate accounts) work fine without Discord.
+If you don't want to use the Discord bot, you'll need to create your own way to review the accounts that get flagged.

 </details>

 <details>
 <summary>Why use Discord instead of a custom web interface?</summary>

-Discord's bot framework provides all the functionality needed for efficient review processes, including buttons, dropdowns, forms, and rich embeds.
-Using Discord also allows us to focus our development efforts on core features rather than spending time building and maintaining a custom frontend.
+Discord already has everything we need for reviewing accounts - buttons, dropdowns, forms, and rich embeds.
+Using Discord lets us focus on making Rotector better instead of building a whole new interface from scratch.

 </details>

 <details>
 <summary>Are proxies and cookies necessary to use Rotector?</summary>

-No, proxies and cookies are not required to use Rotector.
-Proxies can be helpful for distributed requests and avoiding rate limits when making many requests.
-However, while cookies are mentioned in the configuration, they are not currently used for anything in the project.
+No, you don't need proxies or cookies to use Rotector.
+Proxies can help if you're making lots of requests, but they're optional.
+While cookies are mentioned in the settings, we don't use them for anything at the moment.

-You can configure proxies in the `config.toml` file if needed.
-This configuration file also includes a rate limiter setting, which allows you to control the frequency of requests to the Roblox API.
+Proxies can be set up in the `config.toml` file.
+This file also includes a rate limit setting that lets you control how many requests Rotector makes to Roblox's API.

 </details>

 <details>
 <summary>Will users who have stopped their inappropriate behavior be removed from the database?</summary>

-No, past rule violations remain in the database, even if a user claims that they have changed their ways.
+No, past rule violations remain in the database, even if users say they've changed.
 This can be useful for law enforcement investigations and for future safety concerns.
-Additionally, some users try to clean their reputation temporarily, only to resume their actions later.
+Some users try to clean up their profiles temporarily, only to return to breaking rules later.

-This isn't about preventing forgiveness, but rather about maintaining accountability.
-The records serve as a crucial part of our ongoing efforts to keep the platform safe for all users, especially minors.
+This isn't about preventing second chances - it's about keeping the platform safe, especially for young users.

 </details>

 <details>
 <summary>Who inspired the creation of Rotector?</summary>

-[Ruben Sim](https://www.youtube.com/@RubenSim), a YouTuber and former game developer, helped inspire Rotector through his dedicated work exposing Roblox's moderation issues.
-His efforts running the [Moderation for Dummies](https://x.com/ModForDummies) Twitter account, which consistently posts verified ERP accounts, showed what dedicated individuals can achieve even without technical resources or official support.
+[Ruben Sim](https://www.youtube.com/@RubenSim), a YouTuber and former game developer, helped inspire Rotector.
+His work exposing Roblox's moderation problems, especially through the [Moderation for Dummies](https://x.com/ModForDummies) Twitter account, showed what one person could do even without special tools.
 We are deeply grateful for his contributions which helped pave the way for our project.

 </details>

 <details>
 <summary>How did "Rotector" get its name?</summary>

+The name comes from three ideas:

-1. **Protector**: Aims to protect the Roblox community, especially younger players, from inappropriate content and potential predators.
+1. **Protector**: We want to protect Roblox players from inappropriate content
-2. **Detector**: Designed to detect and identify potentially inappropriate accounts on the platform.
+2. **Detector**: We find inappropriate accounts
-3. **"Ro-" prefix**: Comes from "Roblox", the platform it's designed to work with.
+3. **"Ro-" prefix**: From "Roblox", the platform we work with

 </details>